cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Atbash))

-[Here](src/main/java/com/simpleprograms/AtbashCipher.java) you can see the implementation of the Atbash Cipher in Java.
+[Here](src/main/java/com/simpleprograms/AtbashCipher.java) you can see the implementation of the Atbash Cipher in Java and [here](src/test/java/com/simpleprograms/AtbashCipherTest.java) - the JUnit tests.

 ### BoxComparator